-The Core i7 8700K CPU is the first processor from the Intel Coffee Lake generation of chips.
-Despite the myriad rumours of future octa-core CPUs, and speculation about refreshed mainstream variants, the Coffee Lake vanguard is still an intriguing proposition.
-That, however, is more because of what it represents than how the actual silicon in question performs.
+The i7 8700K CPU is the first processor from Intel’s 8th generation of chips.
+And, despite the myriad rumours of future Core i9 octa-core CPUs, and refreshed lower-end variants, the vanguard of Coffee Lake is still an intriguing proposition.
+Though the new AMD Ryzen 2 CPUs are now making life rather uncomfortable for top Intel gaming CPUs.

 The CPU is nothing in a gaming rig without a good GPU, so here’s our pick of the best graphics cards to pair with your processor.

-The i7 8700K represented the first relevant Intel processor launch since AMD got back into the CPU game with their Ryzen chips back in March.
-Of course, we’ve had the mine’s-bigger-than-yours playground scuffle between the ultra-enthusiast (read: willy-waving) server-derived Threadripper and Core X parts, but they represent such a tiny percentage of the processors us normal humans will buy that they’re essentially supercar-like chips for the super-rich.
+Of course, we had the mine’s-bigger-than-yours playground scuffle between the ultra-enthusiast (read: willy-waving) server-derived Threadripper and Core X parts, but they represent such a tiny percentage of the processors us normal humans will buy that they’re essentially supercar-like chips for the super-rich.

 Well, except the poor li’l hexcore i7 7800X.
-That’s turned out to be more like a kit-car, with the body of a Lamborghini Countach and the engine of a Mini Metro, because this hot new Intel hatchback chip has got it beat on the drag strip less than three months after launch.
+That’s turned out to be more like a kit-car, with the body of a Lamborghini Countach and the engine of a Mini Metro, because this hot Intel hatchback chip had it beat on the drag strip less than three months after launch.

 Click on the quick links below to jump to the different sections.